gragusa/Divergences.jl/README.md

 d = evaluate(div, x, y)
 ```

 Here, `div` is an instance of a divergence type.
-For example, the type for Kullback Leibler divergence is ``KullbackLeibler`` (more divergence types are described in some details in what follows), then the Kullback Leibler divergence between ``x`` and ``y`` can be computed
+For example, the type for Kullback Leibler divergence is ``KullbackLeibler`` (more divergence types are described in some detail in what follows), then the Kullback Leibler divergence between ``x`` and ``y`` can be computed
 ```julia
 d = evaluate(KullbackLeibler(), x, y)
 ```

-We can also calculate the diverge between the vector ``x`` and the unit vector
+We can also calculate the divergence between the vector ``x`` and the unit vector
 ```julia
 r = evaluate(KullbackLeibler(), x)
 ```